jeannie2/project3/README.md

 # FBI Most Wanted

-Website using React and Express and data from external API for FSWDI project 3
+Website using React and data from external API for FSWDI project 3

 ## Technologies